-- Jacqueline Glendinning MSN,RN - Karen Wamback MSN,RN - o Wanda Pfahler BSN,RN - Patty Wehn BSN,RN - All FT/Adjunct Clinical Faculty are invited to four faculty/curriculum and two advisory meetings....and are involved in all aspects of planning the curriculum and determining policies/procedures and evaluation. - A link is sent out at the year's end to complete a brief staff survey for input: https://forms.gle/mym8dE61bre4U4cQ9 - A faculty member of a nursing education program is responsible for planning the student's clinical experience and for evaluating the student's performance.
-Clinical nursing experiences are assigned by faculty based on course objectives and student learning needs.
-Faculty, teaching assistants or preceptors shall supervise student practice by providing guidance, direction, and support appropriate to the clinical situation.
+- o Jacqueline Glendinning MSN, RN

+- Karen Wamback MSN, RN

+- o Wanda Pfahler BSN, RN

+- o Patty Wehn BSN, RN

+- William Arndt BSN, RN

+- Kim Schreiber BSN, RN

+- All FT/Adjunct Clinical Faculty are invited to four faculty/curriculum and two advisory

+meetings....and are involved in all aspects of planning the curriculum and determining

+policies/procedures and evaluation.

+- A link is sent out at the year's end to complete a brief staff survey for input: https://forms.gle/mym8dE61bre4U4cQ9

+- A faculty member of a nursing education program is responsible for planning the student's clinical

+experience and for evaluating the student's performance.
+Clinical nursing experiences are assigned

+by faculty based on course objectives and student learning needs.
+Faculty, teaching assistants or

+preceptors shall supervise student practice by providing guidance, direction, and support

+appropriate to the clinical situation.